-- Set the parking brake and apply the regular brake pedal. - Shift the transmission to NEUTRAL (N) and turn the ignition to RUN with the engine off. - Press the button for the desired transfer case shift position (2HI, 4HI, AUTO 4WD OR 4LO). - After the transfer case has shifted out of NEUTRAL the red light will go out. - You may start the engine and shift the transmission to the desired position.
+- 1. Set the parking brake and apply the regular brake pedal. - 2.
+Shift the transmission to NEUTRAL (N) and turn the ignition to RUN with the engine off. - 3.
+Press the button for the desired transfer case shift position (2HI, 4HI, AUTO 4WD OR 4LO). - 4.
+After the transfer case has shifted out of NEUTRAL the red light will go out. - 5.
+Release the parking brake. - 6.
+You may start the engine and shift the transmission to the desired position.